InfoSec-Specific Executive Development for

-Ransomware is here to stay, and its operators are getting better and bolder.
+As recent trends indicate, ransomware is here to stay, and its operators are getting better and bolder.
 Organizations should consider preventive measures, including:

 Organizations must have effective, tested disaster recovery plans with verified offline backups, especially with new ransomware variants in the wild that target and destroy an organization’s backup infrastructure

 – including Commvault, Tivoli Storage Manager (TSM) and many others.

 Internet-facing vulnerabilities and misconfigurations are infection vectors of ransomware.
 To mitigate against such threats, consider conducting regular vulnerability scans, patch and updating software and operating

 systems regularly, ensuring proper and secure configurations of devices, securing remote desktop protocol (RDP) and other remote desktop services, and disabling the SMB protocol.

 signing, website certificates, microsegmentation, SSO, MFA, least privilege and others.
 But the most effective controls are non-technical, including awareness trainings, timely reporting and out-of-band verification.

 Controlled folder access monitors all processes attempting to change data in defined folders.
 If a process tries to modify files in protected folders without being authorized to do so, the operation is blocked and an alert is

 are then allowed to access and change the protected folders.

 solutions.
 Ensure your network and endpoint protection can detect and defend against obfuscated malware or zero-day attacks.
 Furthermore, consider implementing network devices that can block by file type and provide application control to the endpoint